Cozy Peach Kitchen

 I recommend using unsweetened, unflavored milk for the most neutral flavor, but flavored milk does work.

 • Soy milk: My go-to option which results in the thickest buttermilk.
+I recommend soy milk over all other plant milks when making vegan buttermilk.

-Not recommended: rice milk, coconut milk, almond milk.
+Not recommended: Rice milk, coconut milk, almond milk.
 Almond milk may curdle but results are inconsistent due to the low protein content.

 Acid